 - Server not configured with SMTP, causing email sending to fail

-- Email is classified as spam
+- Email was classified as spam

-- Incorrect website domain email configuration
+- Incorrect configuration of the website's domain email

-- Hosting provider restricts email sending functionality
+- The hosting provider has restricted email sending functionality

 Please check the following points: